-Our team designed a braced-frame lateral-load resisting system that supports the long-span ballroom and exhibit hall roofs as well as the mechanical floor.
-In the ballroom, three main trusses support infill trusses.
-The exhibit hall’s three main roof trusses are supported by a new supertruss, which replaces the center’s partially demolished west wing.
-This design follows the slope and appearance of an existing supertruss, while the connection design uses large radial gusset plates to match existing connections.
+- Our team designed a braced-frame lateral-load resisting system that supported the long-span ballroom and exhibit hall roofs as well as the mechanical floor.
+In the ballroom, three main trusses supported infill trusses.
+The exhibit hall’s three main roof trusses are supported by a new supertruss, which replaced the center’s partially demolished west wing.
+This design followed the slope and appearance of an existing supertruss, while the connection design used large radial gusset plates to match existing connections.

-The exhibit-hall level will cantilever over Jefferson and Market Streets, supported by the roof trusses and braced frames.
-The project will also reconfigure the facility’s prefunction space to decrease confusion and improve pedestrian wayfinding and flow.
+- The exhibit-hall level cantilevers over Jefferson and Market Streets, supported by the roof trusses and braced frames.
+The renovation also reconfigured the facility’s prefunction space to decrease confusion and improve pedestrian wayfinding and flow.

 - During the design development phase, our engineers used the existing street-level waffle slab as a diaphragm to distribute all new lateral forces to the basement foundation walls.
 This eliminated the need to add shear walls and braced frames in the basement.
 This waffle slab is also the base level in our seismic design.